Why diversity is better for everyone - and better than the alternatives

 Better than the alternatives

 Diversity is better than all the other alternatives.
-Homogeneous teams lack diversity in perspective and experiences.
-They may work well together due to shared values, but they struggle with innovation and creativity leading to narrow solutions and missed opportunities.
+Homogeneous teams lack diversity in perspective and experience.
+They may work well together due to shared values, but they struggle with innovation and creativity, leading to narrow solutions and missed opportunities.
 Intentionally excluding certain groups based on factors like race, gender, or age perpetuates inequality and stifles progress.
 Exclusivity limits access to talent and prevents organisations from benefiting from diverse viewpoints.
 Tokenism is not the answer either.
 Including a few members from underrepresented groups merely to appear diverse doesn’t address systemic issues or create an inclusive environment.
 It’s essential to go beyond symbolic gestures.

 Standing up for what's right is not negotiable